binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10fromRuss.md

 Attackers will always target the easiest point to compromise of any given encryption protocol.

-Cryptography is one small ingredient that may go into creating a system which is aiming to be secur.
+Cryptography is one small ingredient that may go into creating a system which is aiming to be secure.
 Usually it is just easier to step around or by-pass any crypto.
 Think of crypto as just one defence.
 Unless all of your other areas of security are better than your crypto solutions, an attacker will more than likely target other weaker areas.

 #### [Web Cryptography API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Crypto_API) {#web-applications-countermeasures-cryptography-on-the-client-web-cryptography-api}